Session 1 - Module A: Advanced Agent Patterns¶

 while len(completed_steps) < len(self.current_plan):

-# Find next executable step (dependencies satisfied)
+# Find next executable step (dependencies satisfied, resources available)

-next_step = self._find_next_executable_step(completed_steps)
+next_step = self._find_next_executable_data_step(completed_steps)

 if not next_step:

-return {"error": "No executable steps found - circular dependencies?"}
+return {"error": "No executable steps found - check dependencies or resource constraints"}

-self.logger.info(f"Executing step: {next_step.description}")
+self.logger.info(f"Executing data processing step: {next_step.description}")

-next_step.status = TaskStatus.IN_PROGRESS
+next_step.status = DataProcessingStatus.IN_PROGRESS

 try:

-result = await self._execute_step(next_step)
+result = await self._execute_data_step(next_step, allocated_resources)

 next_step.result = result

-next_step.status = TaskStatus.COMPLETED
+next_step.status = DataProcessingStatus.COMPLETED

 completed_steps.add(next_step.id)